How a Child Became a Victim of Isolation and Negligence

 It’s also a very lucky situation that the child was not hurt.
 A young child left alone in a daycare facility can be an extreme risk, for several reasons.
 The child can fall, choke on a small object, burn themselves, get cut, injure a finger or limb, hit their head, and more.
 Two-year-old children should not be left alone and unsupervised – ever.
 The daycare and its workers carelessly left this child in serious danger and should be held accountable for doing so.
 The daycare is responsible for hiring qualified professionals that they train and supervise on how to avoid this exact situation, yet they failed to keep this child safe.

 Neglect in daycares is, unfortunately, a real problem.
 It’s heartbreaking for parents to learn that their child was ignored or forgotten in a place they thought they trusted.
-There are steps to take in this process to ensure your claim is properly filed against the daycare and that you hold the caregiver who put your child at risk accountable.
+Our Dallas injury lawyer explains that there are steps to take in this process to ensure your claim is properly filed against the daycare and that you hold the caregiver who put your child at risk accountable.